-The protection extends to literary works, musical works, dramatic works, compilations, computer programs, choreographic works, graphic works, sculptural works, audio-visual works - in short, any creative work that is fixed in a manner that can be perceived by human eyes or ears, or through machines

-(whether existing now or later developed).
-Protected are (1) the right to reproduce the work, (2) the right to perform the work publicly, (3) the right to display the work publicly, (4) the right to create new works based on or derived from the work and (5) the right to initially distribute the work.
+The protection extends to literary works, musical works, dramatic works, compilations, computer programs, choreographic works, graphic works, sculptural works, audio-visual works - in short, any creative work that is fixed in a manner that can be perceived by human eyes or ears, or through machines (whether existing now or later developed).
+Protected are (1) the right to reproduce the work, (2) the right to perform the work publicly, (3) the right to display the work publicly, (4) the right to create new works based on or derived from the work, (5) the right to initially distribute the work, and (6) the right to digitally transmit sound recordings of the work.